EventCalc – Data We Collect

 b2f4e56ae2413fe83175ea0feea8d637299df2fd9580bac96bb6299b2ece74da

 When we send out emails, the system looks at the email address we are sending to, hashes it, and checks to see if the hash matches one in our “do not send list”.
 If it does, we don’t send the email.
+We have no idea who we aren’t sending emails to.

 How Long Do We Keep Data?